How to Become a Virtual Volunteer

 Today, nonprofit organizations need more help than ever to support their everyday operations and to expand.
 Virtual volunteering has helped many nonprofits to grow and broaden their impact.

 It is easy to see the allure of virtual volunteering for volunteers.
 Ask any volunteer about the obstacles that made service difficult and they are likely to say, “Making time to get there.”
 Between work, family time, commuting, and the general chaos of daily life, virtual volunteering could be the solution that many volunteers and organizations need.

-What Are the Benefits of Virtual Volunteering?
+The Benefits of Virtual Volunteering

 While there are countless benefits to volunteering, for both the individual and the causes they support, virtual volunteering has opened up a whole new realm of possibility.